-The method is an instance of indirect inference based on the estimation of an auxiliary regression model (Richiardi, 2018).
-Suppose that we want to assess how the model parameters $\gamma$ , belonging to the parameter space $\Gamma$ , affect a statistic s computed on the output of the agent-based model, which in general will also be a function of initial conditions $A_0$ and random numbers r:
+The method is based on the estimation of an auxiliary regression meta-model (Grazzini et al. 2018; Saltelli et al., 2008, ch.
+5).
+Suppose that we want to assess how the model parameters γ , belonging to the parameter space Γ , affect a statistic s computed on the output of the agent-based model, which in general will also be a function of initial conditions A_0 and random numbers r: